jannat0718/AI-Text-Generation-using-GPT2-Large-Model-Hugging-Face-Transformers/README.md

   During pre-training, the model learns to predict the next word in a sequence of text given all the previous words.
 This process is repeated over and over again, allowing the model to learn the patterns and structure of language.
 After pre-training, GPT-2 can be fine-tuned on specific tasks by providing it with a smaller amount of task-specific data.
 During fine-tuning, the model learns to adapt to the specific task by adjusting its weights and biases.
 Once GPT-2 has been pre-trained and fine-tuned, it can generate human-like text by predicting the most likely next word(s) given an input sequence of text.
 The model generates text one word at a time, using a process called "autoregression."
 Autoregression means that the model generates each word based on all the previous words it has generated, using a probability distribution to choose the most likely next word.

   GPT-2 has been used in a variety of natural language processing tasks, including language translation, text summarization, and question-answering.
 A paper by Keskar et al. (2019) explores the performance of GPT-2 on language translation tasks, and finds that the model outperforms previous state-of-the-art models on several benchmark datasets.

+  There are four main versions of GPT-2 available in the Hugging Face Transformers library:

+    a. gpt2-small: The smallest version, with 117 million parameters.
+    b. gpt2-medium: The medium-sized version, with 345 million parameters.
+    c. gpt2-large: The large version, with 774 million parameters.
+    d. gpt2-xl: The largest version, with 1.5 billion parameters.

+Each version differs in terms of the number of parameters and overall model size.
+As the model size increases, it typically results in better performance in terms of text generation quality and contextual understanding.
+However, larger models also demand more computational resources and can be slower to generate text compared to smaller versions.

 **Step-by-step Process:**